fishjam-dev/fishjam-videoroom/README.md

 # Videoroom

 Videoroom is an open-source, basic video conferencing platform using WebRTC.
-It is based on [jellyfish](https://github.com/jellyfish-dev/jellyfish), a general-purpose media server.
+It is based on [fishjam](https://github.com/fishjam-dev/fishjam), a general-purpose media server.
-Videoroom may be a good starting point for building your own real-time communication solution using Elixir and Jellyfish.
+Videoroom may be a good starting point for building your own real-time communication solution using Elixir and Fishjam.

 ## Running with Docker
 The simplest way to run videoroom is with use of Docker.